Livefit4ever, By Soha Khan

 Q: Can heart attack symptoms be different for men and women?

 A: Yes, heart attack symptoms can differ between men and women.
-Women may experience atypical symptoms such as fatigue, nausea, indigestion, and shortness of breath, in addition to or instead of chest pain.
+Women may experience atypical symptoms such as fatigue, nausea, indigestion, stomach discomfort and shortness of breath, in addition to or instead of chest pain.

 Q: Are premonitory symptoms always accurate indicators of an impending heart attack?